 How to structure your field report?

-The format of your field report will be determined by your research problem, the observations you make and the guidelines that you are going to follow.
+Field Reporting requires you to start with determining your research problem, the observations you make and the guidelines that you are going to follow.
 Since most field reports don’t have a standard format, it is important to go through the guidelines of your organization or educational institution.
 Most them have the following components:

 The introduction is the section where the objectives and important concepts of the field of study are outlined.
 The introduction describes the nature of your settings, your observations and the methods that you used to collect and gather information.